RyanChang123/Final-Project/FINAL_PROPOSAL.md

    - Finalization of screening
    - Information regarding screening findings
 4. **Final Analysis**
-   - Compairson to Wilshire return
+   - Comparison to Wilshire return
    - Breakdown of comparison by screening criterion
    - Final conclusion and analysis